 Exception management is a battle many organizations face.
 It’s a business culture problem that’s exacerbated by traditional freight-audit firms.
 These firms exist to foment an adversarial relationship between the shipper and carrier.
-That is, they’re always looking for something wrong with the carrier’s billing.
-Their job is — and their existence is predicated on — finding errors, never to seek to keep the error from recurring.
+They’re always looking for something wrong with the carrier’s billing.
+Their job is — and it predicates their existence on — finding errors, but never to keep the error from recurring.
 The more mistakes they discover, the more value they think they are providing.

-Rate tolerances are created in an attempt to manage the volume of exceptions for both parties.
-The higher the tolerance, the fewer the exceptions, so fewer bodies are required at the shipper to address these exceptions.
+Rate tolerances are put in place to manage the volume of exceptions for both parties.
+The higher the tolerance, the fewer the exceptions, so it requires fewer bodies at the shipper to address these exceptions.
 But it’s only an illusion.
 The shipper has to pay the audit firm more money to find and never correct the same recurring mistakes.
-Fixing the root-cause is a disincentive for the freight audit firm.
+Hence, fixing the root-cause is a disincentive for the freight audit firm.

 Plus, the shipper is paying the carrier late, or short, which frustrates the carrier.
-The carrier deprioritizes the shipper, shifting capacity away from the shipper and towards its competitor.
-Eventually, the shipper is forced to find less-than-optimal alternatives and/or pay more to ship the same freight.
+As a result, the carrier deprioritizes the shipper, shifting capacity away from the shipper and towards its competitor.
+Eventually, the shipper must find less-than-optimal alternatives and/or pay more to ship the same freight.

 Exception management doesn’t have to bog down your supply chain.
-Your processes could be taking advantage of artificial intelligence and machine learning tools.
-Technology can find and correct the cause of exceptions, and resolve them in a way our human teams can’t.
+Your processes should take advantage of artificial intelligence and machine learning tools.
+Technology can find and correct the cause of exceptions and resolve them in a way our human teams can’t.
 If done early in the process, systems can automate much of what our teams are currently doing, and empower you to allocate them to value-added work.

 5. Despite technology upgrades, costs keep increasing

 Over time, legacy TMS platforms used by shippers need periodic updates and patches to keep working.
 These maintenance items involve extra fees paid to the software provider.
-If it’s an internal system, hours, and costs for internal IT resources are required to implement and test.
-As the profile of an organization’s supply chain and freight spend evolve, and demands for more velocity and flexibility increase, this often requires additional system plug-ins or add-ons.
+Internal IT time and costs are necessary for internal systems to test and implement.
+As the profile of an organization’s supply chain and freight spend develop, and demands for more velocity and flexibility increase, this often requires additional system plug-ins or add-ons.

 It all comes down to the data and how complete, accurate, and timely it is, and the effectiveness of the governance process to ensure proper maintenance and validation of quality.

 You might ask yourself, “Am I using data to make decisions or to justify my decisions?”
-It is surprising how many answer the latter.
-If you are justifying decisions on bad data, it doesn’t matter what the system or technology is, or how much you spend on technology.
+It is surprising how many choose the latter.
+If you are justifying decisions on bad data, it doesn’t matter what the system or technology is.
+Or how much you spend on technology.
 You won’t get the results you truly need to manage the business and control costs effectively.